German pensioners will experience a significant raise in 2022. Such an increase was not seen in almost 40 years in western Germany.

 In western Germany, a similar increase would date back to 1983 when pensions grew 5.59%, according to T-Online.
 In eastern Germany, where pensions are still lower, the last similar growth was in 2016.

 The reason for this year’s exceptional growth is the positive evolution of pension contributions.

 Germany operates a three-pillar pension system, comprised of the mandatory state pension, occupational pensions and private pensions.
 But their system very much relies on the public pension system financed by contributions from employees and employers.

 And public-funded pensions in Germany are indexed with wages.
 State pensions should be set at 48% of average salaries by 2025, with contributions capped at 20% of gross pay.

-As salaries has increased a lot in 2021 compared to 2020, so will pensions.
+As salaries have increased a lot in 2021 compared to 2020, so will pensions.

 But the increase could have been even higher.
 The pension adjustment for July actually takes into consideration the reinstatement of the so-called “catch-up factor”, an agreement made by the coalition government even though it hasn’t passed into law, yet.

 In Germany, a federal state pension guarantee excludes pension cuts by law.
-However, a catch-up factor (nachholfaktor) reduces pension adjustments on the next years until what was supposed to be cut is compensated.
+However, a catch-up factor (nachholfaktor) reduces pension adjustments in the next years until what was supposed to be cut is compensated.

 This catch-up factor was suspended in 2018 until at least 2025.
 But the coalition government which took office last December agreed to reinstate it.

-Economists criticized the freeze of the catch-up factor because it ended up only increasing pensions even though German salaries shrank, which forced Germans workers contributing the same even though they earned less.
+Economists criticized the freeze of the catch-up factor because it ended up only increasing pensions even though German salaries shrank, which forced Germans workers to contribute the same even though they earned less.